SDFIdk/vector_tiles_frontend/docs/tutorials/installing.md

-# Installing and building locally
+# Installing and building mapviewer locally

 To install and build `vector_tiles_frontend` locally, run these commands: